 Considering that deductibles for phone provider insurance plans can run as high as $200 and require premiums that in many cases are more than $10 per month (that’s more than $120 per year!), a no-annual-fee credit card could make great financial sense if it offers cell phone protection, even if you’re only using it to pay your cell phone bill.

-Take the Chase Freedom Flex℠, for example.
+Take the CardNamediscontinued, for example.
 Use this no-annual-fee card to pay your monthly cell phone bill and get up to $800 protection on your cell phone (subject to terms and a deductible) against covered damage or theft.
+(Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer)

 3. Enjoy protection on your purchases